uqmars/constitution/Constitution.md

 4.2 The Club shall have not less than thirty (30) financial members to remain a subsidised club.

-4.3 70% of The Club's membership must be students.
+4.3 At least 70% of The Club's membership must be students.

 4.4 The Club shall not adopt aims or objectives, which would bring it under the jurisdiction of the University of Queensland Sports Association (UQ Sport).

 ## 5 MEMBERSHIP FEES

-5.1 The membership fees shall be such sum, as the members shall from time to time at any general meeting so determine, but shall not be less than two (2) dollars per member per annum.
+5.1 The membership fees shall be such sum, as the Executive Team shall from time to time at any meeting of the Executive Team so determine, but shall not be less than two (2) dollars per member per annum.

 5.2 The membership fees shall be payable upon joining The Club.